-Geraldine Hemus was the fourth* woman to be admitted as a barrister and solicitor in New Zealand.
+Geraldine Hemus was the third* woman to be admitted as a barrister and solicitor in New Zealand.
 Over a long life she was an active advocate for the rights of women and in the theosophical movement while carrying on a legal sole practice.
 She died in Auckland in February 1969 aged 92.

 Born in Auckland in 1876, her parents were Charles Hemus and Gertrude Evangeline Edger.
 Her father had migrated from England in 1864 and became a well-known Auckland photographer, while her mother had migrated from England in 1862.
 The couple had two daughters and two sons.

 Geraldine attended Ponsonby College and did well academically.
 She passed the matriculation examination at the end of 1893 and the Senior Civil Servants Examination at the end of 1895.
 She also studied shorthand with the Auckland Shorthand Writers' Association, passing a 120 words a minute speed examination at the end of 1895.

 From school she proceeded to Auckland University College where she studied law.
 In 1898 she became an articled clerk with the sole practitioner Christopher James Parr - the first woman to do so in Auckland.
 At some stage she moved to work with the firm Neumegen and Elliott, the partnership of which was dissolved in August 1906 and carried on at 33 Shortland Street by Walter Martin Neumegen.